yotamlevit/Assembler-SemiCompiler/README.md

 This project was developed as a learning exercise in systems programming.
 Contributions to this project are encouraged, particularly in the areas of optimization and extending functionality to support additional assembly features.

 ---

-### End of README

-This document provides an overview of the project's structure, usage, and key functions.
-For detailed information on the assembly process and specific implementation details, refer to the inline comments and documentation within the code files.